 ROCK ON: GEAR TO GET YOU CLIMBING OUTSIDE

-Inspired to climb outside this summer?
-This is the gear that will help you make the move onto rock.
+Inspired to climb the crag this season?
+Get the gear to help you make the move onto the rock...

 Climbing Shoes

-It’s all about comfort when you're climbing outside.
-If you’re tackling multi-pitch routes you may wear the shoes for longer; on single pitch routes you might need them for walking off the crag.
-You’ll also climb a grade easier than at the wall – at least to start – so you won't want the most aggressive pair on the market.
-Reach for them when you move onto overhanging sport climbs or bouldering problems.
-Until then, comfort wins.
+When climbing out on the rock, it’s all about comfort.
+When tackling multi-pitch routes, you may wear shoes for longer, and on single-pitch routes, you might need them for walking off-rock.
+You’ll also climb a grade easier than at the wall – at least to start – so you don't need the most aggressive pair on the market.
+Ensure you grab the right shoes for you and your climb with our fantastic climbing shoe selection.
+For more help, check out our Climbing Shoe Buying Guide for advice on choosing the right shoes.

 Things have come a long way since the days of tying a rope around your waist with a bowline.
-Now you’ll find harnesses for sport, trad and alpine climbing, each with its own subtle variations.
-Knowing what kind of climbing you’re going to do is key.
-For example, an alpine harness is fully adjustable for getting over big boots, but it has no padding – not ideal if you’re going to push yourself hard on a sport climb and peel off.
-Fortunately, there are plenty of all-rounders out there.
+Now, you’ll find harnesses for sport, trad, and alpine climbing, each with subtle variations.

-Durable and versatile, today’s climbing helmets are so light you’ll barely notice you’re wearing one.
-Meanwhile, female-specific designs are made to fit around a ponytail, so there’s no excuse for not putting one on.
-Like to try your hand at everything?
-Many helmets are also rated for via ferrata, canyoning and caving.
+Durable and versatile, our climbing helmet selection features headwear so light, that you’ll barely notice you have one on.
+From kids climbing helmets to female-specific helmets designed to fit around a ponytail, there’s no excuse for not wearing a helmet with our incredible climbing helmet collection.
+Want to try your hand at everything?
+Many of our climbing helmets are also safety-rated for via ferrata, canyoning, and caving.

-Every climber can usually recall their first trusty karabiner and belay plate.
+Every climber can recall their first trusty karabiner and belay plate.
 It’s where your rack begins.
-From there, the next step is a set of quickdraws and a sling or two.
-They all have their design variations depending on intended use.
-If you’re just starting out, look for versatility.
-These are our top picks:
+From there, the next step is securing a set of quickdraws and a sling or two.
+Quickdraws and climbing slings all have design variations depending on their intended use.
+If you’re just starting out climbing, we recommend looking for versatility with your climbing hardware selection.

-There’s nothing quite like carrying a coil of rope to a crag to make you look and feel the part.
-But with so many different types to choose from, buying a rope can be confusing.
-‘Single’ ropes are designed to be used on their own and are mostly for sport climbs, where only one rope is needed.
-Both ‘half’ and ‘twin’ ropes are used in pairs, mostly for trad climbing and on routes where you need a lot of rope for abseiling.
+There’s nothing quite like carrying a coil of rope to the crag to make you look and feel the part.
+But with so many different types to choose from, buying a rope can prove confusing.
+‘Single’ ropes are designed for use alone and for sports climbs where only one rope is needed.
+Both ‘half’ and ‘twin’ ropes are used in pairs for trad climbing and on routes where you need a lot of extra rope for abseiling.

 Those used to climbing at the wall bare-chested or wearing little more than a sports bra are in for a surprise.
-That may be okay in southern Spain, but here in the UK, you’ll definitely be grateful for a hoodie and beanie you can throw on between climbs.
+That may be okay in southern Spain, but here in the UK, you’ll be grateful for a hoodie and beanie you can throw on between climbs to beat the morning and evening chill.

-Need more advice?
-Head into your nearest store to speak to one of our experts – they’ll get you geared up and offer plenty of tips to help you get out on the rock.
+Need more help or advice?
+Head to your nearest Snow+Rock store to speak to one of our climbing experts – they’ll get you geared up and offer plenty of tips to help you get out on the rock.

 Let us know you agree to cookies